triton-inference-server/dali_backend/README.md

         return images

 As you can see, we added `dtype` and `ndim` (number of dimensions) arguments to the external source operator.
 They provide the information needed to fill the `inputs` field in the configuration file.
-To fill the `outputs` field, we need to also pass the `output_dtype` and `output_ndim` arguments to the pipeline definition.
+To fill the `outputs` field, we added the `output_dtype` and `output_ndim` arguments to the pipeline definition.
 Those are expected to be lists with a value for each output.

-This way, we can limit the configuration file to just naming the model and specifying the DALI backend:
+This way we can limit the configuration file to just naming the model and specifying the DALI backend:

     name: "dali"
     backend: "dali"

 ### Partial configuration
-You still can provide some of the information if it is not present in the pipeline definition or to override some of the values.
+You can still provide some of the information if it is not present in the pipeline definition or to override some of the values.
 For example, you can use the configuration file to give new names to the model outputs which might be useful when using them later in an ensemble model.
 You can also overwrite the max batch size.
 The configuration file for the pipeline defined above could